 2. Within 30 days after receipt of any additional information requested under subd.
 1., the department or its agent shall approve or deny the plan.
 If the department or its agent approves the plan, the department or its agent shall issue a plan approval letter to the operator.
-If the department or its agent denies a plan, the applicant shall be given reason, in writing, for the denial.
-The applicant may appeal the decision made by the department under s.
+If the department or its agent denies a plan, the applicant shall be given the reason, in writing, for the denial.
+The applicant may appeal the decision made by the department's agent, the applicant may appeal the decision under s.
 DHS 178.09.
-If the decision was made by a department's agent, the applicant may appeal the decision under s.
-DHS 178.10.